Don't trust your eyes: on the (un)reliability of feature visualizations: Adversarial perspective: Can feature visualizations be fooled?

 Our goal is to set $\bar\Theta$ and $b$ such that $\bar y = y$ on natural images while the feature visualizations of $\bar y$ are not related to those of $y$ and instead dominated by $\Delta y$.
 Since feature visualizations usually lead to substantially larger activations than natural samples, we can exploit this property without requiring an explicit classifier like the fooling circuit did.
-We choose the two free parameters $\bar\Theta$ and $b$ such that $\Delta y = 0$ for natural inputs but $\Delta y \neq 0$ for feature visualizations.
-Specifically, we construct $\bar \Theta$ by adding a sufficiently strong orthogonal perturbation $\Delta\Theta^\perp$ to $\Theta$; that is, $\bar\Theta = \alpha \Theta + \beta \Delta\Theta^\perp$, where $\alpha, \beta$ control the relative strength of the filter directions.
-By choosing a sufficiently negative bias $b$, we ensure that $\Delta y$ remains silent (no activation, ensuring that natural input is processed as before) unless $y$ is very strongly activated.
+Note that we do not change the original unit, \ie how $y$ is computed; this means that $\Theta$ and $\Psi$ stay unchanged.
+Instead, we introduce a new unit and choose its two free parameters $\bar\Theta$ and $b$ such that $\Delta y = 0$ for natural inputs but $\Delta y \neq 0$ for feature visualizations.
+Specifically, we construct $\bar \Theta$ as a linear combination of the weight $\Theta$ used to compute $y$ and a sufficiently strong orthogonal perturbation $\Delta\Theta^\perp$; that is, $\bar\Theta = \alpha \Theta + \beta \Delta\Theta^\perp$, where $\alpha, \beta$ control the relative strength of the filter directions.
+By choosing a sufficiently negative bias $b$, we ensure that $\Delta y$ remains silent (no activation, ensuring that natural input is processed as before) unless $y$ is strongly activated.
 Letting $\bar y_{\textrm{max.\ nat}}$ denote the maximal observed activation on natural input for the constructed filter $\bar\Theta$, we set $b = -\alpha/\beta \bar y_{\textrm{max.\ nat}}$.
-Since we empirically observe a large gap between activations reached by feature visualizations and natural input, we are able to steer the visualizations to (almost) arbitrarily chosen images.
+Since we empirically observe a large gap between activations from feature visualizations and natural input, we are able to steer the visualizations to arbitrarily chosen images.
 We demonstrate this by applying it to a ResNet-50 model trained on ImageNet.
 In \cref{fig:orthogonal_manipulation_examples}, all 512 units in a ResNet layer yield near-identical feature visualization.
 This has no impact on the overall behavior of the network: neither the top-1 nor the top-5 validation accuracy change at all.
+Further experimental results are presented in~\cref{sec:orthogonal_manipulation_sensitivity_analysis}.
 In summary, we developed two different methods that trick feature visualizations into showing arbitrary, permuted, or identical visualizations across a layer.
-This means that \textbf{feature visualizations can be manipulated if you did not train the model yourself}.
+This establishes that \textbf{feature visualizations can be arbitrarily manipulated} if one has access to the model.